imrinahru/my-site-fresh/content/04_Reading_Notes/Kember and Zylinska_Life after New Media.md

 - The modern period shifts the problem: technological speed increases exponentially, outpacing social, cultural, legal, and spiritual development.

 - Seeing the human as **“always already technological”** opens the possibility of extending Levinasian ethics to what may be called _posthuman agencies_.
+    **Levinasian ethics**: responding to the _Other_ with responsibility, care, and openness.

 ---